chrisjohnson40/background-agent-test/README.md

 - Check that `OPENAI_API_KEY` is set in repository secrets
 - Verify you have sufficient API credits
 - Try setting `PLANNER_MODEL` to `gpt-4o-mini` for lower costs

+**OpenHands workflow fails with Anthropic API errors**
+- Check that `ANTHROPIC_API_KEY` is set in repository secrets
+- Verify you have sufficient Anthropic credits
+- You can switch back to OpenAI by setting `LLM_MODEL` to `openai/gpt-4o`

 **OpenHands gets stuck in loops or runs out of iterations**
 - The agent may be overcomplicating the task